oneoaas-golib/bosun/docs/definitions.md

 }
 ~~~

 #### .IsEmail
 The value of is `IsEmail` is true if the template is being rendered for an email.
 This allows you to use the same template for different types of notifications conditionally within the template.

 #### .Errors
-A slice of strings that gets appended to when a context bound function (TODO: Link to section that explains this) returns an error.
+A slice of strings that gets appended to when a context bound function returns an error.

 ### Template Function Types
 Template functions come in two types.
 Functions that are global, and context-bound functions.
 Unfortunately, it is important to understand the difference because they are called differently in functions and have different behavior in regards to error handling (TODO: link to error handling section)